celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 - Gets a serialized EDS `io.Reader` via `Store.GetCAR`
 - Deserializes the EDS and validates it via `share.ReadEDS`

-NOTE: It's not necessary, but an API ergonomics/symmetry nice-to-have
+_NOTE: It's not necessary, but an API ergonomics/symmetry nice-to-have._

 ```go
 // Get reads EDS out of Store by given DataRoot.